hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    TBD).
 Validating resolvers that choose to ignore a response with an unsupported iterations count (and do not validate the signature) MUST NOT return this EDE option.

+   Note that this specification significantly decreases the requirements originally specified in Section 10.3 of [RFC5155].
+See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

 3.3.
 Recommendation for Primary / Secondary Relationships